Greenwich: Governance

 Greenwich is covered by the Greenwich West and Peninsula wards of the London Borough of Greenwich, which was formed in 1965 by merging the former Metropolitan Borough of Greenwich with that part of the Metropolitan Borough of Woolwich which lay south of the River Thames.
-Along with Blackheath Westcombe, Charlton, Glyndon, Woolwich Riverside, and Woolwich Common, it elects a Member of Parliament (MP) for Greenwich and Woolwich; Matthew Pennycook was elected as its MP in 2015 and later elections.
+Along with Blackheath Westcombe, Charlton, Glyndon, Woolwich Riverside, and Woolwich Common, it elects a member of parliament (MP) for Greenwich and Woolwich; Matthew Pennycook was elected as its MP in 2015 and later elections.

+The London Borough of Greenwich became the Royal Borough of Greenwich to mark the Diamond Jubilee of Elizabeth II on 3 February 2012 due to the links of the borough with the royal family.
+Greenwich is represented in the Greenwich London Borough Council by the councillors of the Greenwich Park Ward, East Greenwich Ward, and the Greenwich Creekside Ward.